Kevinouio/MSU-AI-Building-Classification/README.md

 ## Results
 The confusion matrix for the full dataset is in the repo as FullDatasetMatrix.png and the confusion matrix for the cleaned dataset is CleanedDatasetMatrix.png.
 On the full dataset, we achieved 11237/12584, or roughly 89.3% accuracy.
 On the cleaned dataset, we achieved 10062/10193, or roughly 98.7% accuracy.
 The loss graph and the validation accuracy through epochs is also attached.
 The noticable dips in loss and validation accuracy were a result of stopping and restarting the model.
-The model ended with a final loss of 0.4132 and a validationa accuracy of 0.9395.
+The model ended with a final loss of 0.4132 and a validation accuracy of 0.9395.

 ## Testing Instructions